shyampurk/brandcomp/README.md

 Clone this repository and configure the Watson Tone Analyzer and Twitter API to access those third party services.
 You will need to update the credentials of these services in the code.

+The [web server](https://github.com/shyampurk/brandcomp/tree/master/App) can be hosted on any bare metal server that supports Node.js.
+The BLOCK [program](https://github.com/shyampurk/brandcomp/blob/master/Block/main.js) must be deployed on PubNub.
+Refer the [BLOCK provisioning guide](https://github.com/shyampurk/brandcomp/blob/master/Block/README.md) for details.

+Afte configuring all services, make sure that the PubNub keys are updated in the code as per your PubNub app subscription.

 # Setup Watson Tone Analyzer API

 Step 1 : Login to the Bluemix account with the valid credentials, and goto Catalog.<br>